Nanobot567/AOS-2/README.md

 # AOS-2

-## AOS 2 is the newest version of AOS.
-To find the first version, go [here](https://github.com/Nanobot567/AOS-1)
+## AOS 2 is now archived.
+Please head over to [AOS-GUI](https://github.com/AOS-GUI/AOS-GUI/) to get the latest version of AOS!

 # ABOUT